Rolex Materials – A Complete Guide

-Considering the fact that Rolex satisfies with nothing but perfection, these imperfections that develop over time just didn’t cut it for Rolex.
+Considering the fact that Rolex is satisfied with nothing but perfection, these imperfections that develop over time just didn’t cut it for Rolex.

-As a result, Rolex went out and develop their own gold that has the characteristics that Rolex want, and which are as close to perfection as possible.
+As a result, Rolex went out and develop their own gold that has the characteristics that Rolex wants, and which are as close to perfection as possible.

-Rolex’s gold posses a unique and very special radiance which you’ll notice when looking at a gold Rolex.
+Rolex’s gold possesses a unique and very special radiance which you’ll notice when looking at a gold Rolex.

 Rolex controls its whole gold production, except of course for the ”extraction” of the gold from the ground.

-And by controlling the whole process, Rolex is able to truly perfect their materials, including gold.
+And by controlling the whole process, Rolex is able to truly perfect its materials, including gold.

 Rolex only uses 18 ct gold, a princely alloy composed of 750‰ (thousandths) of pure gold, then find the right mixture of elements including silver and copper necessary to produce the different types of 18 ct gold, which, in Rolex’s case is yellow, white and Everose.

 It is well known that Rolex is not like most other watch brands.
-Rolex does a bit differently, and one of the ways the do this on is by using a different steel alloy compared to essentially every other watch company.
+Rolex does a bit differently, and one of the ways they do this is by using a different steel alloy compared to essentially every other watch company.

 While other watch brands use the steel alloy 316L steel, Rolex uses 904L steel.
-Rolex calls the 904L steel Oystersteel in order to separate it from the steel that their competitors are using.
+Rolex calls the 904L steel Oystersteel in order to separate it from the steel that its competitors are using.